Nagendra0228/INS-lab/Vigenere Cipher/README.md

 print("Decrypted:", decrypted_text)  # Output decrypted text (should match original plaintext)
 ```
 # Conclusion
-The Vigenère cipher is a classical encryption technique that enhances security by using a keyword for multiple shifts.
+The Vigenere cipher is a classical encryption technique that enhances security by using a keyword for multiple shifts.
 The Python implementation above demonstrates both encryption and decryption functionalities effectively.